Base64 encoding explained

 Base64 vs. its siblings

-RFC 4648 actually standardizes three related encodings1:
+RFC 4648 standardizes three related schemes1:

 Citations